Thursday, July 4, 2024

 Fortunately, there was no repeat for us of the canal closure due to high water that we experienced when we were on the Briare Canal.
 Boaters elsewhere in the French waterway system haven't been so lucky.
 Navigation was stopped on the Yonne River, Petite Saone River, and Nivernais Canal due to high water; and on the Burgundy Canal because many trees had toppled into the canal during the storms and had to be cleared.
 Some of the rivers are still closed, but water levels seem to be dropping.

 After a cloudy start, the weather turned lovely during our Sunday cruise.
 We were now entering into a part of France that we'd visited briefly by car during one of several trips we made to France in 2018 when we were purchasing CARIB III.
 To say that we were in "wine country" isn't exactly helpful, as much of France is wine country of one sort or another.
 So, to be more specific, we were entering the region in the eastern part of the Loire valley that produces wines with the "Sancerre" appellation.
-The wines in this area are primarily white Sauvignon blancs, with some Pinot Noir.
+The wines in this area are primarily white Sauvignon Blancs, with some Pinot Noir.
 In our previous visit we'd stayed at a small hotel in the town of Bannay--we recognized it as we passed--and spent a day in the hilltop town of Sancerre, from whence the wines get their name.
 We were ready for a trip down memory lane.

 The church in Bannay, Saint-Julien, has an extremely odd profile.
 The choir, the part